PuzzleShuffler/NFL/README.md

 The finished report can be seen from `NFL.ipynb`.

-An accompanying `Tableau workbook` in within `NFL.twbx` and helps visualize this better.
+An accompanying `Tableau workbook` in within `NFL.twbx` and helps visualize the data.